It’s about that time… New year, new goals!

 3. Break it up

-For long-term goals, break them down into smaller, more attainable, manageable ones.
+For long-term goals, break them down into smaller, more attainable, manageable goals.

 Try setting smaller SMART goals on a weekly basis to create a path toward your overall goal.